Benefits of having a New Jersey truck accident attorney on your side

 - Hours of service: The state has strict laws on the number of consecutive hours a driver should remain on the road.
 Fatigue and drowsiness are some of the leading causes of truck accidents around the globe.
 Regarding these issues, the Federal Motor Carrier Safety Administration (FMCSA) has instituted certain guidelines for hours of service.

 - Distracted driving policies: Drivers should not use any handheld electronic devices while driving.
 These devices can lead to distractions and may risk the lives of those who share the road or even innocent bystanders.
 There are penalties and fines for drivers who do not obey this law.

 - Cargo securement: Drivers should inspect the vehicle before taking the road.
 They should check that the cargo does not exceed the applicable weight limits.
 The driver may be held liable for the accident if they violated these laws by failing to conduct pre-operational checks.

 - Drug and alcohol policies: Drivers must pass a drug test and not operate the vehicle under the influence of alcohol or drugs.
-Operating any motor vehicle under the influence of a mind altering substance is a serious violation of the law that can result in criminal charges.
-Trucks are even more dangerous to operate while intoxicated due to the damage they could potentially cause in an accident.
+Operating any motor vehicle under the influence of a mind-altering substance is a serious violation of the law that can result in criminal charges.

 - Maintenance of the truck – Trucking companies are responsible for ensuring that the equipment is safe.
 They should regularly inspect the truck and see if it requires any maintenance and repairs.
 You could sue the company if the company allowed the driver to operate the vehicle without taking proper care and maintenance, and that failure resulted in an accident.